Entropy stable reduced order modeling of nonlinear conservation laws: The full order model: entropy stable finite volume schemes

 Here, $\bm{F}$ is a block diagonal matrix where the $i$th block corresponds to the evaluation of the $i$th component of the numerical flux $\bm{f}_{i,S}(\bm{u}_L,\bm{u}_R)$.
 From this point on, we drop explicit references to components and the Kronecker product to simplify notation, so that (\ref{eq:es}) applies to both scalar equations and systems.

-We next show that the full order model satisfies a discrete conservation of entropy. \begin{theorem} Let $\bm{u}_h(t)$ be a solution of (\ref{eq:essys}) for which the entropy $S(\bm{u}_h)$ is convex at each time $t$.
+We next show that the full order model satisfies a discrete conservation of entropy. \begin{theorem} Let $\bm{u}_h(t)$ be a solution of (\ref{eq:essys}) for which the entropy $S(\bm{u}_h)$ is convex at each time $t$, \bnote{and let the flux $\bm{f}_S(\bm{u}_L,\bm{u}_R)$ be entropy conservative as defined by (\ref{eq:esflux})}.
 Then, $\bm{u}_h$ satisfies the semi-discrete conservation of entropy

 \end{theorem} \begin{proof} The proof can be found in the literature \cite{tadmor1987numerical, tadmor2003entropy, tadmor2016entropy}.
 Inspired by entropy stable summation by parts (SBP) schemes \cite{carpenter2014entropy, gassner2016split, chen2017entropy, crean2018entropy, chan2017discretely}, we present an alternative proof which relies only on matrix properties of $\bm{Q}$.
 We test (\ref{eq:es}) with the vector of entropy variables $\bm{v}_h = \bm{v}(\bm{u}_h)$